MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 ## Apply application settings to Office 365 ProPlus

 As part of your deployment, you can define application settings for Office 365 ProPlus, including VBA Macro notifications,  default file locations, and default file formats.
-To do so, you deploy Office using the standard steps in [Install Office 365 ProPlus 2016](overview-of-the-office-2016-deployment-tool.md#install-office-365-proplus-2016),but you include application settings as part of your configuration file.
+To do so, you deploy Office using the standard steps in [Install Office 365 ProPlus 2016](overview-of-the-office-2016-deployment-tool.md#install-office-365-proplus-2016), but you include application settings as part of your configuration file.

 To create the configuration file, we recommend you use the [Office Customization Tool for Click-to-Run (preview)](https://config.office.com/), a web application with a full user interface.
 Note that this tool is still in preview and is subject to change.

-1. In your web browser, open the [Office Customization Tool for Click-to-Run (preview)](https://config.office.com/) and follow the steps to create a configuration file.
-Make sure to define application settings alongside the standard deployment settings.
+1. In your web browser, open the [Office Customization Tool for Click-to-Run (preview)](https://config.office.com/) and follow the steps to create a configuration file, including defining application settings alongside the standard deployment settings.
 2. Export the file.
 3. Follow the steps in [Install Office 365 ProPlus 2016](overview-of-the-office-2016-deployment-tool.md#install-office-365-proplus-2016) to deploy Office with the newly created configuration file.